Shahad-F/Final-Project/README.md

 ---
 ### 3. User
 > ***Signup:***
-As a user, I can sign up on the website so that I can use it when I need it.
+As a user, I can sign up on the website so that I can use it when I need it.<br/>
 > ***Login:***
-As a user, I can log in on the website so that I can use it when I need it.
+As a user, I can log in on the website so that I can use it when I need it.<br/>
 > ***Logout:***
-As a user, I can log out from the website.
+As a user, I can log out from the website.<br/>

 ---